 Think of the famous Michael Jordan quote of “you miss 100% of the shots you don’t take” — except in this instance, not “taking the shot” may just be your firm’s most effective control.

 For all the sports fans reading this, think of the famous Michael Jordan quote of “you miss 100% of the shots you don’t take” – except in this instance, not “taking the shot” in certain risky markets may just be your firm’s most effective control on market manipulation, because your employees won’t even be able to dabble in that area.

-A common but often overlooked control is impose a ban on the use of communications channels not monitored by the firm can close off the potential for secretive communications between co-conspirators.
+A common but often overlooked control is to impose a ban on the use of communications channels not monitored by the firm.
+This can close off any secretive communications between co-conspirators.
 Although it is difficult to outright prevent an employee from using outside communication mediums, imposing an official ban of these types of programs can often make an employee think twice before engaging in these types of activities, which would prevent an issue before it even starts.